flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/charts.md

 When authenticated successfully you can enter the desired airport ICAO into the search field and as soon as a valid ICAO code is entered the corresponding airport is highlighted in the cyan box.

-You can now chose the required chart in a similar way as in the Navigraph client.
+You can now choose the required chart in a similar way as in the Navigraph client.

 The chart window allows maximizing, switching between dark mode and light mode and also zooming and panning (with mouse button pressed).